 For more information on costs and online module information and registration please visit the Canadian Rivers Institute.

-For the 2018 field season, LLC and team will be in the Liard watershed in Northern B.C.
-(Canada’s ninth largest watershed) in August working in partnership with the Lower Post Guardians to establish a biomonitoring program and host a two-day Program Manager/Field Tech CABIN field practicum.
+The 2018 field season, LLC was in the Liard, BC watershed in Northern B.C.
+(Canada’s ninth largest watershed) working in partnership with the Lower Post Guardians to establish a biomonitoring program and host a two-day Program Manager/Field Tech CABIN field practicum.

-There will also be additional training in the Skeena watershed for a Field Assistant level CABIN practicum in partnership with the Environmental Stewardship Initiative of BC.
+There was also a training in the Skeena watershed, Smithers, BC for a Field Assistant level CABIN practicum in partnership with the Environmental Stewardship Initiative of BC.